 This work by Banksy refigures the iconic Impressionist painting Bridge Over a Pond of Water Lillies (1899) by Claude Monet.
 Monet's original reveals a tranquil scene of his own garden, with rich vegetation reflected in the calm water.
 Banksy has replicated Monet's original painting almost exactly, using the same materials as Monet, however Banksy has added two discarded shopping carts and a traffic cone to the pond.

-By using shopping carts, an image associated with consumerism, Banksy's message is that society is focused on material goods, buying more than is necessary in a futile attempt to make ourselves feel happy and fulfilled.
-Moreover, by representing these man-made objects as discarded in an otherwise beautiful natural setting, he critiques contemporary society's disregard for nature in favor of commodity fetishism and the production of excessive waste, Even the title of Banksy's work has subverted the meaning of the original, with the word money being a play on Monet, which can be read as a critique of the commercialization of art.
+By using shopping carts, an image associated with consumerism, Banksy’s message is that society is focused on material goods, buying more than is necessary in a futile attempt to make itself feel happy and fulfilled.
+Moreover, by representing these man-made objects as discarded in an otherwise beautiful setting, he critiques contemporary society's disregard for nature in favor of commodity fetishism and the production of excessive waste.
+Even in the title Banksy has subverted the meaning of the Impressionist painting, with the word "money" being a play on "Monet".

 Oil on canvas

 This mural depicts two young boys playing with buckets and shovels, like children creating sandcastles on a beach.
 The boys, one standing, the other kneeling, look back at the viewer, rendered in Banksy's typical black and white stencil aesthetic.
 Just above the boys, the artist has created the illusion of a broken section of the grey wall on which the mural was created.
-Through this false hole, a photorealistic color image of a tropical beach paradise is visible, with sand, water, and several palm trees.
+Through this false hole, a photorealistic color image of a tropical beach paradise is visible.

 Banksy's spokeswoman Jo Brooks said that while Banksy was creating the piece, "The Israeli security forces did shoot in the air threateningly and there were quite a few guns pointed at him."
 However, Banksy questioned, "How illegal is it to vandalize a wall if the wall itself has been deemed unlawful by the International Court of Justice?"